-On the eastern side of Jackson Lake in Grand Teton National Park is one of the places we recommend seeing when you’re in the area or staying at Turpin Meadow Ranch.
+On the eastern side of Jackson Lake in Grand Teton National Park is one of the places we recommend seeing when you’re in the area or staying at the ranch.
 The Colter Bay District provides some of the best wildlife viewing opportunities in the park as well as a wide range of trails and visitor services.
 Here are a few things for which the Colter Bay area is known.

 The Colter Bay swim beach is possibly what the bay is best known for.
 The beach and lake offer stunning views of Mount Moran to the west, or swimmers can also enjoy the seclusion of Two Ocean or Emma Matilda lakes.
 At the Colter Bay Beaches themselves, amenities include picnic benches, and visitors are known to bring inflatable rafts.
 All the lakes stay chilly all summer, so prepare accordingly.
 Water shoes are recommended for the smooth rock and gravel lake bottom.